 - 12.1 All new technologies shall be assessed based upon each individual asset or requirement.
-These shall be viewed in line with the Street Lighting and Electrical specification criteria and evaluated for approval by the Operational North and Street Lighting Manager.
-Such equipment but not limited to which fall into this category would be Electric Car Charging points, Vehicle activated signs or similar, defibrillators etc. each asset will be evaluated on a site-by-site basis. - 12.2 All new light sources shall conform to the relevant standards and shall be monitored for suitability to install on the adoptable network and infrastructure.
+These shall be viewed in line with the Street Lighting, Traffic Signals and External Electrical Infrastructure specification criteria and evaluated for approval by the Operational North and Street Lighting Manager.
+Such equipment but not limited to which fall into this category would be Electric Car Charging points, Vehicle activated signs or similar, defibrillators etc. each asset will be evaluated on a site by site basis and will require approval from the Operational North and Street Lighting Manager. - 12.2 All new light sources shall conform to the relevant standards and shall be monitored for suitability to install on the adoptable network and infrastructure.
 Any deviations to this shall be discussed and approved with and by the Operational North and Street Lighting Manager.